 The New York City subway system is one of the few in the world that operates on a 24-hour basis, making true the moniker that New York is the city that never sleeps.
-Yesterday, November 30, in the release of The Fourth Regional Plan, the Regional Plan Association (RPA) has proposed ending late-night service in leu of the ever-increasing and continually worsening condition of the deteriorating underground system.
+Yesterday, November 30, in the release of The Fourth Regional Plan, the Regional Plan Association (RPA) has proposed ending late-night service in lieu of the ever-increasing and continually worsening condition of the deteriorating underground system.

 Comments from former MTA chairman Thomas F. Prendergast and many others have remarked that having a 24-hour subway system is a defining feature of New York City, embedded in our culture to move around easily all through the day and night.
-In the Wall Street Journal, MTA Chairman Joseph Lota remarked “a permanent closure of the entire subway system every night is a bit draconian.”
+In the Wall Street Journal, current MTA Chairman Joseph Lota remarked “a permanent closure of the entire subway system every night is a bit draconian.”

 Maybe a complete and permanent shutdown is not necessary.
 Increased bus service late at night could be of great help to those who depend on late-night service to make a living (though an overhaul of the bus system would need to be addressed as well).
-Maybe the system needs to be shut down once a month or every few months during those hours to give the MTA more time to fix its mechanical and track problems.
+Maybe the system needs to be shut down at night once a month or every few months during to give the MTA more time to fix its mechanical and track problems.